-- 6.18 For procurement subject to international and regional competition, notwithstanding the exceptions permitted in Sections 7 and 8, the Recipient shall use CDB's SPDs9.
-For procurement subject to national competition, the Recipient may use its own procurement documents, subject to their acceptance by CDB10, or alternatively modified versions of CDB's SPDs or other procurement documents, subject to their acceptance by CDB.
-Where a Recipient does not utilise CDB's SPDs, unless APAs permit otherwise, they shall incorporate CDB's Prohibited Practices provisions detailed in Paragraph 5.25, including without limitation CDB's right to suspend and sanction and CDB's inspection and audit rights, as well as any agreed Environmental and Social requirements11 and the applicable eligibility requirements. - 6.19 Paragraphs 6.20-6.35 detail some requirements which shall apply when CDB's SPDs or equivalents are utilised.
+6.18 For procurement subject to international and regional competition, notwithstanding the exceptions permitted in Sections 7 and 8, the Recipient shall use CDB's SPDs.
+14 For procurement subject to national competition, the Recipient may use its own procurement documents, subject to their acceptance by CDB, or alternatively modified versions of CDB's SPDs or other procurement documents, subject to their acceptance by CDB.
+Where a Recipient does not utilise CDB's SPDs, unless APAs permit otherwise, they shall incorporate CDB's Prohibited Practices provisions detailed in Paragraph 5.25, including without limitation CDB's right to suspend and sanction and CDB's inspection and audit rights, as well as any agreed environmental and social requirements and the applicable eligibility requirements.